devanlai/dapboot/README.md

     DEFS='-DLANDING_PAGE_URL=\"example.com/dfu-util/\"' make

 Note that the URL scheme shoul not be part of the `LANDING_PAGE_URL` string.
 As of this writing, it is hardcoded to HTTPS.

+### Manifestation behavior
+There are two different manifestation behaviors that can be selected using the `DFU_WILL_DETACH` define.
+By default, `DFU_WILL_DETACH` is set to 1 for backwards compatibility with existing behavior.

+When `DFU_WILL_DETACH` is enabled, the bootloader autonomously reboot into the new firmware after it has been successfully downloaded and passes the basic validation check.
+This can be helpful on platforms such as Windows where it is not possible to generate a USB bus reset to signal that the bootloader should switch to the application.

+When `DFU_WILL_DETACH` is disabled, the bootloader will return to the idle state after validating the firmware.
+The DFU host application can then perform other operations or reboot the target into the new firmware by issuing a DFU detach request or generating a USB bus reset.
+(This can be done with `dfu-util` by passing the `-R` flag).

 ## USB VID/PID
 The default USB VID/PID pair ([1209/DB42](http://pid.codes/1209/DB42/)) is allocated through the [pid.codes](http://pid.codes/) open-source USB PID program.